aras62/vision-based-prediction/datasets/alphabetical/a-d_alphabetical_datasets.md

 <pre>
 @article{Wang_2019_PAMI,
-    author = "Wang, Peng and Huang, Xinyu and Cheng, Xinjing and Zhou, Dingfu and Geng, Qichuan and Yang, Ruigang", title = "The Apolloscape Open Dataset for Autonomous Driving and its Application", journal = "PAMI",
+    author = "Wang, Peng and Huang, Xinyu and Cheng, Xinjing and Zhou, Dingfu and Geng, Qichuan and Yang, Ruigang", title = "The {ApolloScape} Open Dataset for Autonomous Driving and its Application", journal = "PAMI",
     year = "2019"
 }